seanpm2001/Degoogle-your-life/Articles/!Subcategories-and-divisions/!OldVersions/README/English/USA/README.txt

 # [Article subcategories and divisions](#Article-subcategories-and-divisions)

-Listing as of 2023, Tuesday, June 27th at 10:43 pm PST
+Listing as of 2023, Wednesday, June 28th at 10:26 pm PST

 ## [Advertising and monetization](#Advertising-and-monetization)